 Hiking is what brought me here this time after I realized there is so much to explore by foot.
 You can choose from many options: short or long walks that take from 30 minutes and up to 4 hours and more.
 You’re also able to combine a couple of them to get more distance.
 I decided to go with a North/South Coast Track and on my way added a Tokatū Loop Track and a part of the West End Track at the end of the hike.
 It took me about 3 hours all together to complete it.

 North/South Coast Track begins through the cow pasture land.
 This is a short and steady walk through the hillock.
 The views here are wonderful.
 I was able to see the whole Anchor Bay with Ōmaha Bay in the background.
 In front of me were Little Barrier Island and Great Barrier Island, both appearing quite close on a clear sunny day.
 All the coastal area in the view here is the Tāwharanui Marine Reserve, a total fisheries protection part of the wider Ōmaha Bay.

 I soon reached the crossroad with options to continue to South Cross Track or do a detour to Tokatū Loop Track.
 I recommend you just do it (the loop track).
 You won’t be disappointed.
 As I was making my way through the beautiful Manuka fields I was having one of the best experiences of this hike.
 It’s springtime here and all these Manuka trees and shrubs are blooming.
 Small white flowers are sending out the characteristic sweet fragrance.
 Paradise.

 I was quickly approaching the end of the peninsula and breathtaking views opened up for me.
 I sure wanted to linger here at Tokatū Point Lookout a bit longer as I didn’t expect to come across such interesting rock formations and cliffs.
-The perfect opportunity to soak it all in and remember the moment.
+This was the perfect opportunity to soak it all in and remember the moment!
 Kawau Island is located directly in front of the end of the peninsula.
-Fishing is allowed in this area above the Marine Reserve, so many fishing boats were crossing this area.
+Because fishing in this area is only allowed above the Marine Reserve, many fishing boats were crossing this coastal stretch.